646: Gone With the Sinned Edition

 He was born in Faraday, Louisiana, a place where poverty was so endemic that most folks probably didn't notice the Great Depression happening around them.

-Hey, sales are way up on my house boxes.
+Hey, sales sales are way up on my house boxes.
+This is actually great.

 People are being weird about the economy right now.

+Now, his dad's name was Willie Leon Swaggart.
 And if you're thinking to yourself, wow, that's the redneckiest possible name, that's only because I haven't told you yet that his nickname was Son.

-Though it is, there's some confusion, I guess, about whether that's S-O-N or S-U-N, because I feel like confusion about spelling was sort of the resting position for the Swaggart family, right?
+Though it is, there's some confusion, I guess, about whether that's S-O-N or S-U-N. Because I feel like confusion about spelling was sort of the resting position for the Swaggart family, right?

+That was neutral.
 But I'm going to call him Willie because A, son is a stupid nickname, and B, I don't want to talk about son's son.

-So Willie was a sharecropper and a fiddle player, so you know he was rolling in dough.
+So, Willie was a sharecropper and a fiddle player, so you know he was rolling in dough.

 Wow, attack both our wives.
+Why don't you?

-No, he was also a Pentecostal preacher, and it was through that profession that he met Jimmy's mom to be Minnie Belle Heron.
+Now, he was also a Pentecostal preacher, and it was through that profession that he met Jimmy's mom-to-be Minnie Belle Heron.
+And yes, the two were related.

 Actually, I think he was related by blood.
+Yeah, you're right.

 I feel like the word incestuous belongs in that sentence somewhere, but yeah, okay, whatever.

 Okay, but good on whichever Wikipedia editor was like, I should point out that these genes are fucking recessive.
+It's really gonna make the rest of the story make sense.

 Right, yeah.

 Let's just say they did wrist control to establish recessiveness.
+That's how it worked over there.

 Also, I think they spelled clan wrong.

 But Jimmy was born with all the typical number of fingers and everything in 1935.
+Jealous.

 And he followed his dad into both preaching and music.
+Apparently, the Swaggart clan had a heart for music.

-Counted among Jimmy's cousins are country star Mickey Gilly, who I never heard of, and rockabilly legend Jerry Lee Lewis, who I obviously have heard of, and who is a child raping cousin fucker.
+Counted among Jimmy's cousins are country star Mickey Gilly, who I'd never heard of, and rockabilly legend Jerry Lee Lewis, who I obviously have heard of, and who is a child raping cousin fucker.

 Literally, I know we call people that sometimes on this show, but he actually did those things to everybody, just so you know.